covcom/205CDE/labs/16 RESTful API/worksheet.md

 The file tells to map all URIs to a file called index.php.
 Thus, all API calls are now directed to a single handler file **index.php** that will be constructed in such a way that it contains a handler function for each operation.
 (Technically, there could be separate handler files for various URIs, but in this example all API calls are handled by the same handler script.
 Modularity is achieved by assigning separate functions for different operations.)

+This URI redirecting is the reason why it is not advisable to work in the original Codio project, as the lines above would remap all URIs to **index.php** even if they were completely unrelated to this worksheet.

 Now, create a handler file called **index.php** in the root of the project workspace.
 Copy the contents of the file **index.php** in course module's **php** folder into the newly-created **index.php** file.